inrupt/solid-client-authn-js/ARCHITECTURE.md

 # Solid-client-authn-* architecture

 This document summarizes the architecture of the `@inrupt/solid-client-authn-*` modules.
-It applies to both `@inrupt/solid-client-authn-node` and `@inrupt/solid-client-authn-browser`, which are based on similar architectural patterns.
+It applies to both `@inrupt/solid-client-authn-node` and `@inrupt/solid-client-authn-browser`.

 ## Module map